evidenceo/Distributed-Project/README.md

   6. then run flask db upgrade

   This would then create a new instance and migration folder, you have to delete the one we have on the repo first (assuming you have it downloaded).
-  To use the one on the repo, run the same code, if it doesn't work, create a new one instead
+  To use the one on the repo, run the same code .

 C. Run main.py, Flask would provide a link: http://127.0.0.1:5000/.
-Click on the link and interact with the application.
+Click on the link, sign in and interact with the application.

 *Share* *Your* *Data*